panda3d/panda3d-docs/programming/networking/distributed/client-repositories.rst

            # Now the client is ready to create DOs and send and receive data
            # to and from the server

-First of all, we need to initialize the ClientRepository.
+First of all, we need to initialize the :class:`.ClientRepository`.
 This will handle the connection code to the server.
 We pass it our dc files as well as the threadedNet parameter which will have the same affect as described in the Server Repositories.